renlund/descripteur/README.md

-  +  "overall" is when the grouping is fed to some function that makes an overall comparison, like an anova analysis (for arbitrary many groups) or a t-test (in which case there must be axactly 2 groups).
+  +  "overall" is when the grouping is fed to some function that makes an overall comparison, like an anova analysis (for arbitrary many groups) or a t-test (in which case there must be exactly 2 groups).
   +  "across" and "adjacent" are pairwise comparisons of each group with respect to either the first, or the previous, group as given by order of the grouping.